-Story of Hajira:
+Story of Safa and Marwa:

-Ibraheem brought Hajira and her son Ismaeel while she was suckling him, to a place near the Kabah under a tree on the spot of Zamzam, at the highest place in the mosque.
-During those days there was nobody in Makkah, nor was there any water.
-So he made them sit over there and placed near them a leather bag containing some dates, and a small water-skin containing some water, and set out homeward.
+The memorization of Safa and Marwa is associated with the search for water by Ibrahim’s wife, Hajar, for their son Ismail.
+Ibraheem brought Hajira and her son Ismaeel to a place near the Kaabah under a tree on the spot of Zam-zam, the highest place in the mosque at the order of Allah Almighty.
+During those days, there was nobody near her in Makah, nor was there any water.
+So he made them sit over there, placed near them a leather bag containing some dates and a small water-skin containing some water, and set out homeward.

 Dua of Ibrahim (A.S)

 “O our Lord!
-I have made some of my offspring to dwell in an uncultivable valley by Your Sacred House (the Kaabah at Makkah) in order.
-O our Lord that they may perform As‑Salaah (Iqaamat‑as‑Salaah).
-So fill some hearts among men with love towards them. and (O Allah) provide them with fruits so that they may give thanks.” [ Ibraaheem 14:37]
+I have made my offspring dwell in an uncultivable valley by Your Sacred House (the Kabah at Makah) in order.
+Our Lord that they may perform As‑Salah (Iqamat‑as‑Salah).
+So fill some hearts among men with love towards them. and (O Allah) give them fruits so they may give thanks.” [ Ibrahim 14:37]

-Ismaeel’s mother went on suckling Ismael and drinking from the water (she had).
-When the water in the water-skin had all been used up.
-She became thirsty and her child also became thirsty.
-She started looking at her child tossing in suffering.
+Ismael’s mother went on feeding Ismael and drinking from the water (she had).
+When the water in the water-skin had all been used up, she became thirsty, and her child also became thirsty.
+Then she started looking at her child tossing in suffering.

 From Ibn Abbaas